Updating Horizontal Tidebound

 “Why wear glasses?”
 George asked after extracting his wet fingers from his mouth.

 “George!”
 Sami shushed him.
 She gave Jace a sympathetic smile.
 “The weather must be playing havoc with your migraines.
-Even I’m feeling the pressure.”
+I'm even feeling the pressure.”

 Jace smiled gratefully.
 “Yeah, it’s the weirdest weather ever.
 The clouds haven’t really moved.”